badlydrawnletters/emojifier-docs/all/convertdoggo.md

 # Convertdoggo
 ---
 ### Description
-This command is used to convert text into doggo letter emojis
+This command is used to convert text into doggo letter emojis.
 ### Usage
 ```
 !!convertdoggo <text>
 ```
 ### Permission Required
-Anyone can use this command, unless they are blacklisted globally
+Anyone can use this command, unless they are blacklisted globally.

 ### Example image
 ![convert example](../images/convertdoggo.PNG)